python-adaptive/paper/paper.md

 (4) calculate $f(x_\textrm{new})$,
 (5) repeat the previous steps, without redoing calculations for unchanged intervals.

-In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the former example.
+In this paper, we present a class of algorithms that rely on local criteria for sampling, such as in the former example.
 Here we associate a *local loss* to each interval and pick a *candidate point* inside the interval with the largest loss.
 For example, in the case of the integration algorithm, the loss is the error estimate.
 The advantage of these *local* algorithms is that they allow for easy parallelization and have a low computational overhead.